yigityesiladaa/android_autobiography_app/README.md

-# SNotes
+# Autobiography App
-A mobile application that I am talking about and still developing in terms of ui/backend
+The autobiography mobile application that I talk about, developed as an assignment within the scope of Turkcell Kotlin Bootcamp

 ## Tools Used in the Application